Comparative Pathobiology Graduate Manual

 4. To present topics of special interest concerning research techniques and methodologies.

-Students present a 30 minute seminar once per year after their first year in a CPB graduate program is completed.
-The seminar speaker is encouraged to consider the varied background and experience of the audience.
-Presentations should include a 5 minute general overview of the area, 15-20 minutes for the presentation, and 5-10 minutes at the end for questions and discussion.
+Students present a 30-minute seminar once per year after their first year in a CPB graduate program is completed.
+The seminar speaker is encouraged to consider the varied backgrounds and experiences of the audience.
+Presentations should include a 5-minute general overview of the area, 15-20 minutes for the presentation, and 5-10 minutes at the end for questions and discussion.
 A seminar title and abstract are due to the Department Head’s Secretary for typing and distribution at least 10 days before the seminar presentation date.
 Half of the graduate students are expected to present each semester.
 Students may switch scheduled dates among themselves, but all changes must be approved by the course organizer.
 An oral summary of the student’s research for the MS and PhD degrees is to be presented as a special seminar in conjunction with the final thesis defense.
 Written evaluations are completed by attendees after the seminar.
 All students are expected to give proper credit for the use of others’ ideas, data, figures, etc. Any breach of this standard will result in an unsatisfactory grade for the semester.

 All CPB students are expected to take an ethics course during their graduate program.
-GRAD 61200, a one credit 8 week course, is offered each fall and spring semester.
+GRAD 61200, a one-credit 8-week course, is offered each fall and spring semester.
 Additional courses should be cleared through the CPB Graduate Program Coordinator.

 Incomplete Grades

 A grade of incomplete is a record of work that was interrupted by unavoidable absence or other causes beyond a student’s control, which work was passing at the time it was interrupted and the completion of which does not require the student to repeat the course in order to obtain credit.
 The incomplete grade is not to be used as a substitute for a failing grade.
-The incomplete may also be used to delay the awarding of a grade in courses (e.g., self-paced courses, mastery courses, and practicums) the completion of which normally requires one semester, but the structure of which allows specified additional time.
+The incomplete may also be used to delay the awarding of a grade in courses (e.g., self-paced courses, mastery courses, and practicums), the completion of which normally requires one semester but the structure of which allows specified additional time.
 An instructor may consult with the dean of students to determine whether the circumstances may warrant a grade of incomplete.
-When an instructor reports a grade of incomplete, they shall file in the departmental office registrar’s form 60 stating the reasons for the grade and what is required of the student to achieve a permanent grade.
-The instructor shall also indicate the grade the student has earned on the work completed, and the weight to be given to the remainder of the work in computing a final, permanent grade.
+When an instructor reports a grade incomplete, they shall file in the departmental office registrar’s form 60 stating the reasons for the grade and what is required of the student to achieve a permanent grade.
+The instructor shall also indicate the grade the student has earned on the work completed and the weight to be given to the remainder of the work in computing a final, permanent grade.
 The student must achieve a permanent grade in the course no later than one year after the incomplete is given, or the incomplete grade will revert to a failing grade.

 A student receiving an incomplete grade should immediately contact their instructor and make arrangements to complete the course.
 The student is responsible for initiating the process to change the grade.
 The CPB Graduate Program Coordinator assists in this process by having the instructor complete a Registrar’s Form 350.
 A failing grade affects your cumulative GPA.